Enterprise multi-backend configuration

 use continuum_router::config::builder::{BackendConfigBuilder, ConfigBuilder, ConfigBuilderError};

-This configuration guide provides comprehensive coverage of all configuration options available in Continuum Router.
-The flexible configuration system allows you to adapt the router to any deployment scenario while maintaining clear precedence rules and validation.
+This configuration guide covers all configuration options available in Continuum Router.
+The configuration system adapts to any deployment scenario with clear precedence rules and validation.